 Know Before You Go

 If you are a scuba diver the river under the bridge provides an unusual, if shallow, dive site.
 Re-enactors dressed as Jacobite rebels and troops loyal to King George take part in parades, wreath laying, and recreations of battle on the first weekend of December each year (Prince Charlie was in Derby on December 4, 1745).
-The commemorations take place over both days of the weekend with the focus on Swarkestone on the Saturday and Derby City on Sunday.
+The commemorations take place over both days of the weekend with the focus on Swarkestone on Saturday and Derby City on Sunday.